Where do I begin?

 - Individual partners can commit the partnership to formal business agreements without the consent of the other partners

 Private Limited Company (PLC)

-A Private Limited Company is a business entity in which less than 50 people hold private shares (unavailable to the general public).
+A Private Limited Company is a business entity where less than 50 people hold its shares (unavailable to the general public).
 Most privately incorporated businesses in Singapore are private limited companies.
 Private limited companies usually have names that end with Private Limited or Pte Ltd. Shareholders of a private limited company can either be individuals, corporate entities, or both.

 A private limited company is the most advanced, flexible, and scalable type of business structure in Singapore.
 It’s also the most preferred type for entrepreneurs.

 Advantages of a PLC

 - Limited liability (A PLC has its own legal identity that is separate from its shareholders and its directors.
 A PLC acquires assets, incurs debt, enters into contracts, and pursues legal action in its name; thus, shareholders only risk the amount they contributed to the company)